 It is difficult to see most cosmetics due to the lack of viewing angles.

-The FPP will be the best option if you wish to increase your skill level.
+The FPP will be the best option to increase your skill level.
 In the FPP, you will be subject to a more demanding level of fighting and survival than those in the TPP.

 The third-person perspective: